-The bike paths used to move from town to town by bicycle, however, are still not many, and not as good as the excellent examples in Germany and South Korea.
-In Italy one of the most interesting projects is definitely the Adriatic Cycle Route, a bike path that runs along the Adriatic coast from Trieste and goes up to Puglia.
-Also called Green Adriatic Corridor, this cycle route through seven regions of Italy - Friuli Venezia Giulia, Veneto, Emilia-Romagna, Marche, Abruzzo, Molise and Puglia - and is about 1,300 kilometers long, reaching up to Santa Maria di Leuca, the southern most point in Puglia.
-The project grew from a research conducted by the International PhD in Sociology of Regional and Local Development in the Department of Political Theory and Social Development of the Faculty of Political Sciences, at theUniversity of Teramo,in collaboration with FIAB, SISTUR , CCiclAT, WWF and ITHACA.
+The cycle path are used to move from town to town by bicycle but unfortunately in Italy we don’t have enought yet, and the few we have are not as good as the ones in Germany and South Korea.
+In Italy one of the most interesting projects is definitely the Adriatic Cycle Route, a bike path that runs along the Adriatic coast from Trieste and goes down to Puglia.
+Also called Green Adriatic Corridor, this cycle route passing through seven regions of Italy – Friuli Venezia Giulia, Veneto, Emilia-Romagna, Marche, Abruzzo, Molise and Puglia – is about 1,300 kilometers long, reaching up to Santa Maria di Leuca, the southernmost point in Puglia.
+The project grew from a research carried out by the International PhD in Sociology of Regional and Local Development in the Department of Political Theory and Social Development of the Faculty of Political Sciences, at theUniversity of Teramo, in collaboration with FIAB, SISTUR , CCiclAT, WWF and ITHACA.

-The route meets several natural areas: three protected marine areas, the national park of Gargano, numerous parks and regional and state reserves, coinciding, in some parts, with ancient pilgrimage routes, tracks, commercial and cultural routes.
-There is no real "official" path because there are several possible deviations within the bike lane, but in general the path is always close to the sea, where it is almost always flat.
+The route meets several natural areas: three protected marine areas, the national park of Gargano, numerous parks, regional and state reserves, that match, sometimes, with ancient pilgrimage routes, tracks, commercial and cultural paths.
+There is not a real “official” track because there are several possible deviations within the bike lane, but in general the path is always close to the sea, where it is almost always flat.
 From Trieste, the bike lane goes through the hills up to Monfalcone, continues into the Venetian Plain and then, after about 120 km, in the Venetian lagoon.
-Afterwards, once in Emilia Romagna, it follows a long stretch along the sea filled with beaches, crossing the Marche, Abruzzo and Molise and finally arriving in Puglia.
+Afterwards, once in Emilia Romagna, it follows a long stretch along the sea, with a lots of beaches, crossing the Marche, Abruzzo and Molise and finally arriving in Puglia.